AocholAyoul9/kangiart/README.md

 # Kangi Art – Artist Portfolio Website

 **Kangi Art** is a professional portfolio website built to showcase the artwork, exhibitions, and story of South Sudanese visual artist **Joseph Kangi**.
-The website offers a modern, mobile-friendly interface with sections for a gallery, online shop, blog, artist bio, and contact form.
+The website offers a modern, mobile-friendly interface with sections for a gallery,blog, artist bio, and contact form.
 It was developed using **Angular** and **CSS** for the frontend, with a **Spring Boot** backend serving data via REST APIs.
 The full project is hosted on **Render**.

 ---